ui3TD/Idol-Manager-Unfair_plus/README.md

 ### Bug Fixes:
 - Fixed senbatsu stats calculation so it doesn't punish you if you don't have enough idols to fill all rows.
 - Fixed Concert revenue formula so that it shows accurate estimated values.
+- Fixed so that when girls dating each other break up, their relationship status is no longer known.

 ### Unfair+:
 - In Unfair+, there is significant customer churn rate.
 You lose fans each day and it's very difficult to break into the big leagues.
 At 100k fans, you can expect to lose 5% in a month unless you take measures to grow.